macros4outlook/quotefixmacro/README.md

 With Outlook 2016, this doesn't seem to be necessary any more since self-written macros seem to be usable without error.
 Otherwise, following article should explain everything: <https://www.groovypost.com/howto/create-self-signed-digital-certificate-microsoft-office-2016/>.
 There is also an [MSN Article](https://docs.microsoft.com/en-us/previous-versions/office/developer/office-xp/aa163622(v=office.10)?redirectedfrom=MSDN) on macro code signing for Office XP.

+## Advanced Usage

+Configuration is done via constants in the QuoteFix code (see below for a storage in the registry)

+1. Start the VBA editor (<kbd>Alt</kbd>+<kbd>F11</kbd>)
+2. Open the module "QuoteFixMacro"
+3. Scroll down to the block "Configuration constants"

+### Configure the template inside the code

+The variable `QUOTING_TEMPLATE` can be used to store the quoting template.
+Thus, the Outlook configuration can be left untouched.

+### Auto conversion to plain format

+By setting `CONVERT_TO_PLAIN` to `True`, HTML mails are automatically converted to text mails.

+### Condense Headers

+With `CONDENSE_EMBEDDED_QUOTED_OUTLOOK_HEADERS`, one condence reply/forwarding headers added by outlook so that the email gets even shorter
+The format of the condensed header is configured at `CONDENSED_HEADER_FORMAT`

+One can also condense the first header only `CONDENSE_FIRST_EMBEDDED_QUOTED_OUTLOOK_HEADER`.

+### QuoteColorizer

+QuoteColorizer colorizes the indented parts in different colors to make it easier to distinguish who wrote which text.
+Set `USE_COLORIZER` to `true` to use this.
+The mail format is automatically set to Rich-Text.

+The receipient will receive the colors, too.
+In case, you don't want this, enable convert RTF-to-Text at sending.

+### Strip sender's signature

+By default, the sender's signature is removed from the reply.
+If you don't want this, set `STRIP_SIGNATURE` to `false`.

+## SoftWrap

+When enabled, this feature resizes the window in a way that the text editor wraps the text automatically after N charaters.
+Outlook wraps text automatically after sending it, but doesn't display the wrap when editing.
+Thus, this is useful to double-check that no new line breaks are introduced by Outlook when sending an email.

+One can set `USE_SOFTWRAP` to `True` to enable it.

+## Date format

+The date format used is [ISO-8601](https://xkcd.com/1179/), which is `YYYY-MM-DD`.
+One can change the format in the variable `DEFAULT_DATE_FORMAT`.

+### Persist settings across updates

+An update of QuoteFixMacro happens by replacing the content of the `.bas` file.
+Thus, any settings are overwritten during an update.
+QuoteFixMacro can read settings from the registry.
+The macro **NEVER** stores entries in the registry by itself.

+You can store the default configuration in the registry:

+1. by executing `StoreDefaultConfiguration()`
+2. by writing a routing executing commands similar to the following: `Call SaveSetting(APPNAME, REG_GROUP_CONFIG, "CONVERT_TO_PLAIN", "true")`
+3. by manually creating entries in this registry hive: `HKEY_CURRENT_USER\Software\VB and VBA Program Settings\QuoteFixMacro`

 ## Acknowledgements